-- 1. Write a C program to implement the following operations on to a 1D Array:
+1. Write a C program to implement the following operations on to a 1D Array:

-- a.
+- b.
 INSERT

-- b.
+- c.
 DELETE

-- c.
+- d.
 SEARCH

-- d.
+- e.
 TRAVERSE

-2. Write a C program to implement Self-referential Structure.
+- 2. Write a C program to implement Self-referential Structure.

-3. Write a C program to Perform Dynamic Memory Allocation.
+- 3. Write a C program to Perform Dynamic Memory Allocation.